 For most students, the practical answer is: BITE Golden Batch (₹1,65,000) hits the value-sweet-spot because:

-1. Cheapest of the FMS-BHU-pedigree colleges (Prof. Mathur is the same former Dean) 2.
-Smallest cohort (60 seats vs 100+ at SMS, 70+ at MUIT) = best faculty attention 3.
+1. Cheapest of the BHU-pedigree-governed colleges (Director Prof. O. P. Rai is a former BHU Commerce Dean) 2.
+Smallest cohort (60 seats vs 100+ at SMS) = best faculty attention 3.
 6-point written commitment in offer letter = enforceable promises, not marketing 4.
 Founding alumni status = permanent honour wall + direct curriculum input rights 5.
 Lifetime CareerArc career-coaching = post-graduation support beyond Year 1

 A student who values pure brand prestige might prefer FMS-BHU (if CAT-eligible) or SMS Varanasi (if budget allows).
 For most rational cost-conscious decision-makers, BITE Golden Batch is the sweet spot.